rss logo

 up wg set wg0 peer CLIENT02_PUBLIC_KEY allowed-ips 0.0.0.0/0

-• Edit /etc/sysctl.conf to enable the IP forwarding at boot:
+• Edit the /etc/sysctl.conf file to enable IP forwarding at boot time:

 net.ipv4.ip_forward = 1